Things to do and see at Lake Bunyonyi – a Magical Lake in Uganda

-Don’t miss Lake Bunyonyi – The Perfect Gorilla Trekking Safari Add-On where you can relax and Chill out for a few days after a long Gorilla Trek or Volcano Climb.
+Don’t miss Lake Bunyonyi – The Perfect Gorilla Trekking Safari Add-On, where you can relax and Chill out for a few days after a long Gorilla Trek or Volcano Climb.

-What you see is one of the most beautiful lakes in Africa, visitors from near and far are simply awed by its mystical, magical beauty as you see it snaking along the Ugandan landscape, dotted by 29 islands of various shapes and sizes, surrounded by a ring of terraced farms, their greenery accenting this mystical lake like a lovely frame and is not wonder that Lonely Planet called it “A scene from Lord of the Rings.”
+What you see is one of the most beautiful lakes in Africa, visitors from near and far are simply awed by its mystical, magical beauty as you see it snaking along the Ugandan landscape, dotted by 29 islands of various shapes and sizes, surrounded by a ring of terraced farms, their greenery accenting this mystical lake like a lovely frame and is no wonder that Lonely Planet called it “A scene from Lord of the Rings.”

 Bunyonyi – means the “place of little birds,” not only is it a place for birds but a restorative place, a place of solace, of rest, of quietness, of reflection and tranquility.
-After days of being on safari, traversing the hills and valleys of Bwindi Impenetrable Forest in search of the Mountain Gorillas – Lake Bunyonyi is the perfect place to put it all into perspective, to take in the beauty of Lake, to relax and chill out and partake in one of the fun-filled things to do and see such swimming, boating, canoeing, nature walks, biking, hiking, marketplace and village visits..
+After days of being on safari, traversing the hills and valleys of Bwindi Impenetrable Forest in search of the Mountain Gorillas.
+Lake Bunyonyi is the perfect place to put it all into perspective, to take in the beauty of Lake, to relax and chill out and partake in one of the fun-filled things to do and see such swimming, boating, canoeing, nature walks, biking, hiking, market place, and village visits.

 The Top Things to do and see at and around Lake Bunyonyi

 Lake Bunyonyi – is one of the best places in Uganda to relax and chill out after a safari, gorilla tracking, volcano climbing, hiking, and other activities that call for relaxation chilling out on an island or along the shores of Lake Bunyonyi.